 Camelway's Stationary block making plant are high-quality equipment for the production of borders, pavers, blocks, high-quality insulation blocks, etc. The flexibility of the configuration, as well as the presence of a large number of components and assemblies, makes it possible to make a modular block line .
-Flexible pricing allows you to produce from very simple models, using manual labor, to high-quality, fully automatic computer-controlled plants.
+Flexible pricing allows you to produce very simple models, using manual labor, to high-quality, fully automatic computer-controlled plants.
 We provide a free full set of spare parts!

 How consistent is the height control of your blocks during production?

-It is vital to have good height control on building blocks in the China market and many other markets throughout the world.
+It is vital to have good height control on building blocks in the Chinese market and many other markets throughout the world.
 In some areas of the China it is very common to consistently maintain each individual height of the building block during manufacturing to be within 1/16” or 1.58 mm.

 How many blocks can a machine make?

 It is important to ask first what size block we are talking about.
-The smaller the building block size the more units we make in mold working area and per cycle.
+The smaller the building blocks size the more units we make in mold working area and per cycle.
 The smallest machine I offer makes one 8”x8”x16” (20x20x40 cm) hollow core building block per cycle.
 The largest machine I offer makes fifteen 8”x8”x16” (20x20x40 cm) blocks per cycle.
 I supply machinery systems that can make between 1000 and 28,800 8”x8”x16” (20x20x40 cm) per 8-hour shift.

 I want to make a specific product and need to see if your machines can make it?